-Paul opened his address to the church by focusing on God, giving thanks to God for the Colossians.
+Paul opened his address to the church by focusing on God.
+He gave thanks to God for the Colossians (1:3).
 His point is that all that had happened to bring the Colossians to understanding salvation and putting their faith in Christ was God's work.
 Paul's mention of the Lord Jesus Christ points to the means of the Colossians' salvation.
-Christ made salvation possible by His death on the cross and His resurrection.
+Christ did all the work on the cross.

-ASK: What did Paul communicate to the Colossians by adding that he and Timothy pray "always" for them?
-(Q8) That he and Timothy depended on God to spiritually mature the Colossian believers.
+8. What did Paul communicate to the Colossians by adding that he and Timothy pray "always" for them?

 Notice that Paul intentionally didn't give any credit to the heretics for the Colossians' salvation or spirituality.
-If their message was indeed correct, Paul would have commended them for their teachings.
+If the heretics' message was indeed correct, Paul would have commended them for their teachings.
 Paul wanted the Colossians to grasp that the gospel is a work of God.